 Looking to purchase a 12-month extension of your insurance after graduation?
 Please visit Student Care.

-Health Benefits - Important Forms and Websites
+Health Benefits - Additional Information, Forms and Links

 Unit 1 Health Benefits – University of Toronto’s webpage